-Another limiting factor of studies concerns the infrequent occurrence of certain diseases that are the target of environmental epidemiologic studies.
-An example is the occurrence of childhood cancers, which have been examined in relation to environmental factors such as toxic chemicals.
-The incidence of cancers among children is only one-twentieth that of adults-143.9 per million and 126.9 per million for white males and females aged 0 to 14 years, respectively, and 330.4 and 277.0 per 100,000 white males and females of all ages, respectively.
+An example is the occurrence of childhood cancers, which have been examined in relation to environmental factors such as toxic chemicals.11 The incidence of cancers among children is much lower than that of adults-17.0 per 100,000 among children aged 0 to 14 years and 436.6 per 100,000 for all ages (2014 data).
 When diseases are uncommon, one's ability to make precise estimates of exposure-disease associations is reduced.
 The researcher also may be dependent upon less powerful research designs-descriptive and case-control studies.